![]() |

 The MQTT topic root "labExp/sweetHome/" as well as the "hometers" in the application were kept so far out of reverence for the very beginnings.

-The program runs on a Raspberry with GUI-less (no graphics) Raspbian lite having an Apache Webserver and a MQTT broker on the same machine.
+The program runs on a Raspberry with a GUI-less (no graphics) Raspbian lite having an Apache Webserver and a MQTT broker on the same machine.
 GUI/HMI is featured as Web-Interface (Apache, C CGI) on the (W)LAN.

 Revision history